martinmoene/observer-ptr-lite/README.md

-Disallows construction from an observer_ptr of incompatible type Disallows implicit conversion to bool unless implicit conversion allowed Disallows implicit conversion to underlying type unless implicit conversion allowed Disallows comparison to a observer_ptr with a different underlying type Allows default construction
+Disallows construction from an observer_ptr of incompatible type Disallows implicit conversion to bool unless implicit conversion allowed Disallows implicit conversion to underlying type unless implicit conversion allowed Disallows comparison to an observer_ptr with a different underlying type Allows default construction
 Allows construction from nullptr
 Allows construction from a non-null pointer